humaniverse/asylum/cran-comments.md

-## Resubmission
+## Release summary
-This is a resubmission.
-In this version I have:
+This is a minor release in the 1.0.* series:

-* Added URLs to the 'description' field of `DESCRIPTION` listing the web services used
+* Updated all data to the latest datasets.

 ## Test environments
 * local Windows 10 install, R 4.1.0